 Using the above technique, and substituting your blog and page / post, you can recover the entire page or post, including all content and formatting - and the original URL.
 This technique won't work for un indexed blogs, or for new pages, however.
 Private blogs are unlikely to be indexed, also.

 In some cases, even if you're able to retrieve the postID and recover the post editor session, you may be unable to re publish.
 If you get a bX error when re publishing, copy the contents from HTML mode - then make a new post, and paste.
 After you publish the new post, under a new URL, you'll have to add a Custom Redirect, from the Old URL to the New URL.

 You may, with a little work, be able to retrieve the BlogID and PostID from the blog posts newsfeed, using a text browser.
 In that case, you can re publish the post, using the above URL construction.
 I'm not sure that this technique will work, for pages.

 If search engine cache isn't available, and if the blog publishes a post feed, you can possibly subscribe to the post feed in Google Reader or a similar feed reader, and retrieve the text content of the post.
 Having the text of the missing post visible to you, you can copy and paste the content, into post editor, and Publish the post again.

 Using this technique, you'll have to reformat the post content, as feed content is formatted relatively simply.
 When you publish the post, it will publish as a new post, with a new URL.
-You'll use a Custom Redirect, from the Old URL to the New URL, if you want to retain post reputation.
+Again, add a Custom Redirect, from the Old URL to the New URL, if you want to retain post reputation.
 This technique won't work for private blogs, or for blogs where the feed is disabled.